-The day that others look to with brazen excitement
+The day that others look with brazen excitement?

 Leg day is the most joked about, and frequently skipped workout of the week.
 While some may think that legs are not an important aspect of an aesthetic physique, true gym rat aficionados unabashedly know that the legs are the wheels to the machine that is the human body.

 Related: 9 Reasons Not to Skip Leg Day Workouts

 Oversized quads and well-developed hamstrings are the true desire of professional bodybuilders.
 While some dream of big arms, hardcore bodybuilders crave those wheels of steel.